-This being said, the weather and holiday season call for cozy, body-warming food.
+The weather and holiday season call for cozy, body-warming food.
 What is better than a hot bowl of soup snuggled on the couch while it rains (or snows!) outside?
 The smell, taste, and warmth create instant memories that stick to your bones just like the hearty broth.
-This lentil soup is something I tried out to use up some of my Thanksgiving day leftovers.
+This Italian Sausage and Lentil Soup is something I tried out to use up some of my Thanksgiving day leftovers.
 It can be made with Italian sausage, chicken, turkey, lamb, beef, or even meatless.
 If your tummy is still as full as mine is from last Thursday, try leaving out the meat for a healthier version.
 The lentils will still provide richness since they easily soak up the flavor they are cooked in.
 1 cup of lentils also provides 90% of recommended daily folate and 63% of needed fiber.

 Start by chopping up onion, carrots, and celery.
 1 cup of each should be plenty but I always add extra.